mozilla/mig/doc/configuration.rst

 Cluster management
 ~~~~~~~~~~~~~~~~~~

-To create a cluster, all rabbitmq nodes must share a secret called erlang
+To create a cluster, all RabbitMQ nodes must share a secret called erlang
 cookie.
-The erlang cookie is located in `/var/lib/rabbitmq/.erlang.cookie`.
+The erlang cookie is located in ``/var/lib/rabbitmq/.erlang.cookie``.
 Make sure the value of the cookie is identical on all members of the cluster,
 then tell one node to join another one: